King's College, Hong Kong: Post-war era

 In 1945, some former teachers led by J.J.
-Ferguson and some old boys of King's College revived the school.
-Subsequently, it moved back to Hollywood Road as Hollywood Road A.M.
+Ferguson and some old boys of King's College revived the school's operations.
+Subsequently, it returned to Hollywood Road as Hollywood Road A.M.
 School.

-Before the Japanese Occupation, King's College was a joint primary and secondary school.
+Prior to the Japanese Occupation, King's College was a joint primary and secondary school.
 After the Second World War was over, the school campus had to be rebuilt due to the wartime destruction.
 On 18 September 1950, it was reopened with a new first floor and operated as a two-sessional primary school, namely King's College Primary School (KCPS) for a year.
 It had to share its premises with Northcote Training College Attached School.
 Mr. H. T. Woo was Headmaster.
 In 1951, the government gave a green light on additional buildings for King's College and decided to restore its status as a secondary school.

 After rehabilitation

 In September 1951, King's College was rehabilitated with C. W. Sargison as principal.
 Then for the first time in the school's history, girls were admitted, most of whom were promoted from the Primary School.
 Total enrolment of pupils was 640.

 The building was shattered and destroyed in the war, and was later restored with additional portions.
 The first phase of re-development of the school buildings was completed by 1953 with the addition of two laboratories, a Preparation Room, a lecture Room, an art Room and five classrooms in the South and East Wings.
 The enrolment figure soared to 750.
 However, during the next five years, owing to slow pace of construction after the war of school buildings, King's College had again to share the premises successively with Grantham Training College and Queen Elizabeth School and operated only on a bi-sessional basis.
 It was not until 1960 that King's College started to be the sole user of the premises.

 In 1954, Mr. C. W. Sargison was transferred to King George V School.
 He was succeeded by Mr. F.K.
 Leung MBE, an old boy of Saiyingpun School and a pupil of A. Morris.
 Leung was the first Chinese principal of a government secondary school in Hong Kong.
 The school had restored the house system of prewar days.
 Instead of calling them North, South, East, and West, they are named after four former principals – Morris, Kay, Wallington, and Ferguson.

 In the same year, an extra Secondary Upper Six was operated to make places available for students who planned to sit for the revised Hong Kong University Matriculation Examination.
 There were nineteen classes ranging from Form 2 to Upper 6 in total.
 Facilities of the school provided for the training of students doing the Hong Kong University Diploma of Education and of students from the Northcote Training College.
 The subjects taught are English, Chinese, Mathematics, Physics, Chemistry, Biology, Geography, History, Civics, Art, Music and Physical Training.
 In 1955, witnessed the first group of King's graduates, entering University after the war.